 Unfortunately, she knew that the returning Kaede was in no position to help.
-This was a deathmatch between two accomplished swordsmen, and any amateurish interference was as dangerous to one as the other.
+This was a deathmatch between two accomplished swordsmen.
+Any amateurish interference was as dangerous to one as the other.

-The Holy Father had graced her with one opportunity, and she seized it without hesitation for an all-out attack.
+The Holy Father had graced her with an opportunity.
+She seized it without hesitation for an all-out attack.

-Spinning her twin-bladed Manteuffel sword around, Ariadne parried the closer kukri upwards while bringing her sword up and overhead into a full-aggression stance to pull his attention.
-With a tap of the trigger that toggled her sword's two forms, she launched the shorter rear-blade at a downward angle.
-Her opponent had already lost his outer barriers and protective cloak to her flame assaults, allowing the cable-anchored steel edge to pierce his right boot and dig into the roof.
+Spinning her twin-bladed Manteuffel sword around, Ariadne parried the closer kukri upwards while bringing her sword up and overhead into a full-aggression stance.
+It caught his full attention, while she tapped the trigger that toggled her sword's two forms.
+This launched the shorter rear-blade at a downward angle.
+Her opponent had already lost his outer barriers and protective cloak to her flame assaults.
+It allowed the cable-anchored steel edge to pierce his right boot and dig into the roof.

 The other kukri swung forward, cutting through both Ariadne's magical and physical cuirass before striking her ribs.
-But it hardly affected the outcome as the lady knight brought her bastard-sized sword down with a mighty two-handed swing.
-Pinned down by his foot, the last assassin was cleaved from shoulder to waist before bursting into ashes.
+But it hardly affected the outcome as the lady knight brought her main blade down with a mighty two-handed swing.
+Pinned down by his foot, the last assassin was cut from shoulder to waist before bursting into ashes.

-Ariadne swept her eyes across all three before she chuckled -- which soon turned into a bloody, hacking cough, prompting Parzifal to rush over.
+Ariadne swept her eyes across all three before she chuckled, which soon turned into a bloody, hacking cough, prompting Perceval to rush over.

-"Parzifal... you should go take a look at Kaede first," she waved him towards the smaller girl, whose body now slumped unconsciously atop the white pudding familiar.
+"Perceval... you should go take a look at Kaede first," she waved him towards the smaller girl, whose body now slumped unconscious atop the white pudding familiar.
 "I bet her wounds are healing the wrong way after she left an arrow in for that long."

-Reynald's brows rose.
-He then turned towards Pascal with contemptuous eyes:
+Reynaud's brows rose.
+He then turned towards Pascal with a contemptuous gaze:

 "Great.
 You've got Imperial Mantis Blades on your ass now."
 Then, as both of them looked at him with agape expressions: "What?
 Did you forget my mama was one?
 Where do you think my martial skills come from?
-Papa, the retired Artillery General?
+Papa, the merchant captain?
 Ha!
-He'd rather hold onto her coat while she bloodied thugs with twin hairpins."
+He'd rather hold onto her coat while she bloodied thugs with hairpins."